 Why is there coconut oil in Slow North's candles?
 Coconut oil is a natural additive with a low melt point that helps with the smooth appearance and scent throw of our candles.

 What type of wicks are used in your candles?
 We use eco-friendly wicks made from only cotton and paper, primed with vegetable-based wax.
-We also have a line of wood wick candles, made of two identical pieces of wood pressed together to form a wick, producing a crackling sound when lit.

 What is the burn time for Slow North's candles?
 Burn time depends on many factors, however under ideal conditions and proper use, our candles will burn up to the following times: